kmorris201/CS496/README.md

 Project Specifications:
 · Developed a functioning website capable of running electrical engineering lab simulations and automatically generates a lab report.
 After registering for an account and logging in, the professor can build a unique lab report for student users to download, edit, and submit.
 The student user can also run virtual lab simulations on our web page.
 · The website was developed using an agile prototype approach and implemented on an apache web server, hosted on a raspberry pi 4 inside two docker containers.
-I implemented Django’s web framework and connected it to a PostgreSQL database using the Python programming language.
+We implemented Django’s web framework and connected it to a PostgreSQL database using the Python programming language.
 This was developed as a team with Kate Morris acting as both a developer and the project manager, Caleb Kincaid as a developer, Jon Clark as a developer, and Austin White as a developer.